onino-js/NEAT/documentation/neat-implementation.md

     5. Remove the excess of Phenotypes using the fitness as discriminant
 ```

-At the end of the process, the initial population is reduced and each species in the population has an exact number of new individuals to be created during the crossover process.
+At the end of the process, the initial population is reduced by X% (X being a userdefined constant) and each species in the population has an exact number of new individuals to be created during the crossover process.

 ```
 Object: Configuration
 Properties:

-    - The percentage of best performing members allowed to reproduce with crossovers.
+    - The percentage of individuals to die at each generation.

 ```